f0rtun3/state-management-pattern/README.md

 ## Conclusion

-Hopefully, this has been helpful in providing a broad explanation of our state management strategy in our frontend apps, and showing each primary piece of its implementation. <!-- Not sure how to end this :] -->
+Hopefully, this has been helpful in providing a broad explanation of this simplified state management strategy for frontend apps, and showing each primary piece of its implementation. <!-- Not sure how to end this :] -->

 ### Additional Resources